Fitness Model Lauren Simpson Knocks Out A Set Of Lateral Raises In A Sports Bra And Shorts For New Video

 Fitness bombshell Lauren Simpson showed her fans how to do a proper lateral raise in the most recent video on her Instagram page.

-Dressed in a black sports bra and matching shorts, the blond powerhouse showed a side by side comparison of good and poor lateral raise form.
-When showing the wrong way to do it, Lauren jerked her torso and neck upwards with every repetition and raised her bent arms above her shoulders.
-In the video showcasing the ideal lateral raise, Lauren kept her torso steady and lifted the weight until her elbow lined up to her shoulder.
+Dressed in a black sports bra and matching shorts, the blond powerhouse showed a side-by-side comparison of good and bad lateral raise form.
+When showing the wrong way to do it, Lauren jerked her torso and neck upward with every repetition and raised her bent arms above her shoulders.
+In the clip showcasing the ideal way to do the exercise, she kept her torso steady and lifted the weight until her elbow lined up to her shoulder.

+FIX YOUR FORM ✅❌ LATERAL RAISES! – One of my favourite shoulder exercises!
+Its an isolation exercise for medial delts…effective when done right but commonly done wrong!!
+Get the most out of your lateral raises with my tips below: ???????????????? – ????Don’t go too heavy!!!
+You will recruit other muscles you don’t want to work. ????Don’t shrug the weight up.
+Traps are going to be engaged first to lift.
+Instead of thinking to lift up the weight think to push it away to the sides.
+Traps also are engaged when you bring the weights up to high!! ????Keep your elbows up.
+Common mistake is letting elbows drop down.
+This then brings in your biceps & front delts.
+Lead with your elbows. ????Point thumbs down (or I like to say pinky’s up).
+This further engages mid delt with this slight change in angle. ????Get the correct arm angle.
+Don’t bend arms too much or don’t have the locked out straight.
+Maintain a slight bend.
+When they are too bent you have a shortened range of motion so you aren’t doing as much work as you should! ????
+Don’t bring the dumbbells together at the bottom or to a stop there.
+This loses tension. ????
+Keep your shoulders fixed.
+Avoid too much movement.
+No swinging. – Understand that this is an isolation exercise targeting a specific part of your shoulders.
+It’s not meant to be one you are lifting your max weights!
+I like to go heavy with my presses etc. Its about quality reps. ???? – Hope this video helped!
+Any suggestions for other ‘fix your form’ exercises let me know! ♥️ – ⚡️Outfit @ryderwear courtside collection!
+Shop link in my bio.
+(Use LAUREN10)

-Lauren offered additional tops in her caption, telling fans that they should avoid using heavy weights when doing the exercise.
-She also said that the arms shouldn’t be too bent, revealing that when that happens it reduces the range of motion so your muscles don’t get the work that they need to develop.
-Lauren also advised against “shrugging” the weight up because doing so activates the traps which isn’t the area of the upper body that lateral raises are meant to train.
-She also instructed fans not to point the elbows down during the exercise either.
+Lauren offered additional tips in her caption, telling fans that they should avoid using heavy weights when doing the exercise.
+She also said that the arms shouldn’t be too bent, revealing that when that happens, it reduces the range of motion so your muscles don’t get the work that they need to develop.
+The model also advised against “shrugging” the weight up because doing so activates the traps — which isn’t the area of the upper body that lateral raises are meant to train.
+She also instructed fans not to point the elbows downward during the exercise.

 The clip has been viewed almost 95,000 times since its upload and more than 220 people have commented on it thus far.

-“How most of the men in my gym do them,” one Instagram user said in reference to that video.
+“How most of the men in my gym do them,” one Instagram user said in reference to that clip.
 “I think I should show them this video.”

 “I love how you’re trying not to laugh in the photo of how not to do it!” another added.
 “You’re so much fun!”